zwbetz-gh/zwbetz/content/blog/prevent-the-display-system-and-disk-from-sleeping-on-mac/index.md

 ---
-title: "Prevent the display, system, and disk from sleeping on Mac"
+title: "Prevent the Display, System, and Disk From Sleeping on Mac"
 date: 2020-08-31T19:42:58-05:00
 toc: false
 ---